Artificial intelligence is unpacking new ways to transform advanced technology, and eCommerce is one of its biggest beneficiaries.

 Felix Liu, the Head of Customer experience at Alibaba, revealed that chatbots had helped his company gather massive consumer data, which has been crucial to improving their inquiry channels.

 Chatbots are mostly why these eCommerce giants can offer 24/7 customer services, and considering that they have customers scattered across different time zones, customers must have access to immediate responses.

 It’s not only Ocado that has successfully utilized robotics to optimize a portion of its process.
 Other big names like Amazon have as well.

-Amazon had already concluded on creating a new subsidiary, Amazon robotics before Ocado even began to implement its robot stuffing system.
+Amazon had already created a new subsidiary, Amazon robotics, before Ocado even began implementing its robot stuffing system.

 This Amazon subsidiary was tasked with developing robotic technologies using AI and machine learning to optimize operations in their fulfillment centers.